zorgick/lerna-bootstrap/README.md

 | `test:web`            | Starts dev server in [packages/web](./packages/web) workspace and runs `cypress:web`          |
 | `observe`             | Inspects all **built** workspaces for changes and recompiles only changed pieces of the code  |
 | `prepare`             | Initializes husky hooks and runs prepare script in all workspaces                             |

+## Dependencies manipulation

+> 🚩 **Note**
+>
+> Do not hoist any dev-|dependency to lerna root, that it doesn't use directly,
+> so that each workspace can be forked separately at any time without any manipulation.
+>
+>
+> Otherwise, make sure that a workspace is designed to be used as a part
+> of another application, that conforms to peerDependency requirements of this
+> workspace.

+A workspace should always list what it requires to operate.
+E.g. if "modules/components" package requires lodash at runtime, then it **MUST** have lodash in its dependencies.

 ## Typescript configuration